NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 contribution to the final JS distance value than the same change in more frequent class.
 For this reason it may not be the best choice for categorical variables with many low-frequency classes or high cardinality.

-To help our intuitionwe can look at the image below:
+To help our intuition we can look at the image below:

 .. image:: ../_static/how-it-works-cat_js.svg
     :width: 1400pt